bruceravel/synchrotron_pop_up_book/script.md

 in the quantum dots.
 The resulting data is the oscillating waveform shown here.
-This waveform is analyzed to show how the mercury, (WW lead), and (WW sulfur) atoms stack together to form the quantum dot, leading to the ball-and-stick representation you can see at right by lifting the data.
+This waveform is analyzed to show how the mercury, (WW lead), and (WW sulfur) atoms stack together to form the quantum dot, leading to the ball-and-stick representation you can see by lifting the data.
 By understanding changes in how these atoms stack together, scientists can understand the behavior of the (WW quantum dot solar cell), leading to better solar cells for commercial products.